makingthematrix/gailibrary/README.md

 * [My current backlog and the sprint table](https://github.com/makingthematrix/gailibrary/projects/1)

 It's based on the first half of the initial design doc - up to the use case.Now I will slowly work through the tickets.
 I hope I will be able to finish it in 2018 (I'm writing these words on the New Year's Eve :) ).
 Still, if you have any thoughts, comments, wishes, questions, whatever, feel free to contact me.
 You can open an issue or you can reach me on Twitter ([@makingthematrix](https://twitter.com/makingthematrix)) or Wire (@maciek).

+You can also check my other project: [ANN](https://github.com/makingthematrix/ann), a research on how can we build asynchronous artificial neural networks using Scala and Akka.
+No practical applications (yet ;)), but I ran into some interesting conclusions, wrote an amateurish/sciency [paper](https://github.com/makingthematrix/ann/blob/SOSWithBlock_1.0/doc/ArtificialNeuralNetworksInAkka.pdf), and [talked about it](https://www.youtube.com/watch?v=5r4LSQT7Uc4&t=1s).